High Performance Computing

 Practicals with matrix multiplication.

-The purpose of a parallel computer.
+Purposes of parallel computers.
 Limits of parallel computers: Amdahl's law, communication delays.
 MIMD computers: shared memory, distributed memory with shared address space, distributed memory with message-passing.

 MIMD shared-memory computers: